 People with obsessive-compulsive disorder (OCD) may have obsessions, compulsions or both.
-Most people with OCD have both obsessions and compulsions.
+Most people with an OCD disorder have both obsessions and compulsions.

 Compulsions (also known as rituals) are repetitive behaviours or mental acts that a person performs to prevent or reduce distress or prevent something bad from happening.
 Individuals may feel driven to perform the ritual even though they try to resist it.
 Common compulsions include repetitive and prolonged washing in response to fears of contamination, counting to a particular number or repeating a phrase.
 OCD can have a significant negative impact on functioning and put strain on family and close friends.